ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### Zonal file shares
 {: #fs-zonal-file-shares}

-File Storage for VPC lets you create a file share at the zonal level.
+With the File Storage for VPC service, you can create a file share at the zonal level.
 This means that file shares are accessible only within the zone in which you created it, for example, `us-south-1`.
 File shares are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.

-You create a file share using the UI, CLI, or API.
-You access file shares from virtual server instances or Kubernetes clusters by way of an NFS mount.
+You can create a file share in the UI, from the CLI, or with the API.
+You can access the file shares from virtual server instances or Kubernetes clusters by way of an NFS mount.
 To create an NFS mount path, you need to create mount targets.

 You can [increase the file share size](/docs/vpc?topic=vpc-file-storage-expand-capacity) from its original capacity in GB increments up to 32,000 GB capacity, depending on your file share profile.
 You can also [increase or decrease file share IOPS](/docs/vpc?topic=vpc-adjusting-share-iops) to meet your performance needs.
 Adjust IOPs by specifying a different IOPS tier profile or different IOPS value withing a custom IOPS band.
-There's no outage or lack of access to the storage while increasing capacity or adjusting IOPS.
+There's no outage or lack of access to the storage while you increase the capacity or adjust the IOPS.

 ### Mount targets for file shares
 {: #fs-share-mount-targets}